rails/rails/guides/source/active_record_postgresql.md

 * [type definition](http://www.postgresql.org/docs/9.3/static/rowtypes.html)

 Currently there is no special support for composite types.
-They are mapped to as normal text columns:
+They are mapped to normal text columns:

 ```sql